rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 ## Abstract

-This proposal requires that a future specified Smartnode update enforce the use of the latest delegate smart contract for minipools managed via Smartnode.
-After upgrading, supported Smartnode configuration would no longer allow minipools to point to older delegate implementations.
+This proposal specifies that a future Smartnode update will by default set minipools managed via Smartnode to use the latest delegate smart contract and remove supported Smartnode configuration options for setting older delegate implementations.
 The intent is to ensure protocol-wide consistency among Smartnode-managed minipools, enable governance-approved minipool behavior changes, and remove technical blockers to future enforcement mechanisms (including, but not limited to, forced exits of persistently underperforming minipools).

 ## Motivation

 A non-trivial number of minipools are persistently underperforming, reducing overall rETH yield and harming demand.
 Reduced rETH demand contributes to difficulties clearing the minipool queue and complicates the protocol’s transition to the Saturn 1 architecture, including megapools, the RPL fee switch, and alternative protocol funding mechanisms.

-While support efforts to remediate underperforming node operators are ongoing, the protocol currently lacks a reliable enforcement mechanism because minipools may permanently opt out of delegate upgrades.
-This creates a situation where governance-approved protocol logic cannot be universally applied.
+While support efforts to remediate underperforming node operators are ongoing, the protocol currently lacks an enforcement mechanism because minipools may opt out of delegate upgrades.
+This creates a situation where governance approved protocol logic cannot be universally applied.

-This proposal addresses that limitation.

 ## Background